Gubna-Tech/RuneScape/README.md

 ## Requirements

-To run the scripts in this project, you will need to have AutoHotkey (AHK) installed on your system.
-Please note that all scripts are provided in an uncompiled format, which means you will need AHK installed to execute them.
+To run the scripts in this project, you will need **AutoHotkey v1.1.37.02** installed on your system.
+LLARS is built for AutoHotkey v1, and the scripts are provided in an uncompiled format.

-If you haven't installed AutoHotkey yet, you can download it from the official AutoHotkey website.
-Visit the following link to download the AHK installer:
+If you haven't installed AutoHotkey yet, you can download the required v1.1.37.02 release from the official AutoHotkey website:

 <p align="center">
-  <a href="https://www.autohotkey.com/download/ahk-v2.exe">AutoHotKey Download</a>
+  <a href="https://www.autohotkey.com/download/1.1/AutoHotkey_1.1.37.02_setup.exe">AutoHotkey v1.1.37.02 Download</a>
 </p>

 ## Notepad++ for Configuration Files